Dialpad LogoDialpad Logo Icon

 Number of employees to hire

-This is one of the first decisions you should make when planning your contact center.
+This is one of the first decisions you should make when planning your contact centre.
 You’ll need to know how many employees you’ll need to hire, and by extension, how much equipment (like headsets), technology, and office space you’ll need to equip them.

 • Expected call volumes